freenas/docker-images/mosquitto/README.md

 # Mosquitto is an open source MQTT broker.

-Homepage: [http://mosquitto.org/](http://mosquitto.org/)
+The official documentation is located at [http://mosquitto.org/](http://mosquitto.org/)

 ### FreeNAS specific information